 Your ‘social graph’ is the network of the people you know, and how they’re connected to each other.
 Because we were studying Twitter sharing of videos, we had easy access to this data through two variables: who each video sharer was following on Twitter, and who they’re followed by.
 In technical terms, this gives us a ‘directional’ network with two possible ways for nodes to be connected.
 Analysing these connections highlighted some really interesting differences.

 Metric #4: Degree, or ‘social connectedness’

-First of all we looked at the Average Degree of each audience network.
+First of all we looked at the Average Degree of connectedness for each audience network.
 Each person in a network can be assigned a ‘degree’ value: that’s a count of the number of connections they have to other people in the network.
-We were studying how videos spread in Twitter, so those connections are easy to identify: it’s who they’re following and who they’re followed by.
+We were studying how videos go viral and spread in Twitter, so those connections are easy to identify: it’s who they’re following and who they’re followed by.

 Interestingly enough, the audiences of the Spiker memes (Commander Hadfield and Turkish protests) are showing the highest levels of interconnectedness – while the audiences of the Grower memes (Dove Real Beauty and Ryan Gosling) show the lowest.